alanionita/Minimalist-Weather-App-Flask-Python/README.md

 - handling environment variables
 - deploying a Flask application
 - deep dive into the Python syntax
+- handling dependencies in Python with pip3 and requierments.txt

 # Running the app